Nicconike/Steam-Stats/README.md

 	2. This module displays the total number of Unique Visitors, Subscribers and Favorites for your Steam Workshop Items
 ***
 ## Setup with Example
-After completing the steps mentioned in the [Prerequisites](#Prerequisites), you have to save all the mentioned keys(except markdown comments) like Github Token,API Key, Steam-ID, Custom-ID as Secrets in your Github repo's settings.
+After completing the steps mentioned in the [Prerequisites](#Prerequisites), you have to save all the mentioned keys(except markdown comments) like Steam API Key, Steam-ID, Custom-ID as Secrets in your Github repo's settings.

 > Repo Settings -> Security -> Secrets and Variables -> Actions -> Add in Repository Secrets

 If you are new to **Github Secrets** then you can checkout this doc [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
-And from [here](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) you can learn about **Github Tokens**.

 **Sample Workflow File**